The wet Monday asphalt was still smoking when a silver shape glided into our lot.

 Pop the bonnet and the red intake plenum is the first thing that catches your eye.
 VR38DETT — a 3.8-liter twin-turbo V6, 570 to 600 horsepower depending on spec.

-This engine follows a rule no other mass-produced car follows: every single unit is hand-assembled by one of a tiny number of certified master technicians, called Takumi (匠), working alone in a dedicated clean room.
-Once assembled, each engine carries a small plaque engraved with the Takumi’s name.
+This engine followed a rule no other mass-produced car followed: every single unit was hand-assembled by one of a tiny number of certified master technicians, called Takumi (匠), working alone in a dedicated clean room.
+Each completed engine carried a small plaque engraved with the Takumi’s name.
+With the R35 line closed, no new Takumi-built VR38DETT will ever leave the factory again.

 This car’s plaque reads: